-FC-1.7 Enhanced Due Diligence: 'Pooled Funds' (cont'd)
+FC-1.7 Enhanced Due Diligence: 'Pooled Funds' (continued)

-FC-1.7.4 For accounts held by intermediaries from foreign jurisdictions, the intermediary must be subject to requirements to combat money laundering and terrorist financing consistent with the FATF 49 Recommendations and the intermediary must be supervised for compliance with those requirements.
+For accounts held by intermediaries from foreign jurisdictions, the intermediary must be subject to requirements to combat money laundering and terrorist financing consistent with the FATF 49 Recommendations and the intermediary must be supervised for compliance with those requirements.
 The bank must obtain documentary evidence to support the case for not carrying out customer due diligence measures beyond identifying the intermediary.
 The bank must satisfy itself that the intermediary has identified the underlying beneficiaries and has the systems and controls to allocate the assets in the pooled accounts to the relevant beneficiaries.
 The due diligence process contained in Section FC-1.8 must be followed.